syamfarh/tp/docs/UserGuide.md

 ### Viewing help: `help`

 Discover our basic commands right away.
-If you want to explore other commands, FaPro user guide link is provided for you.
+If you want to explore other commands, FAPro user guide link is provided for you.

 #### Format:
 * `help`